UnfetteredCheddar/UnfetteredCheddar/PRESS-RELEASE.md

 Gobbler
 Gobble the internet at high speed

-Gobbler is a tool for repeatedly checking on the contents of many locations around the web.
-Sites can be searched repeatedly and the user will be notified in the event of a keyword match.

-Problem

-Solution

-Quote from you
-  "Using Gobbler is not cheating"

-How to get started
-  Simply create an account and set up a few search jobs.
-  Find URL's that you check often.
-Enter them into the Gobbler job, set a few keywords and an update frequency.
-Decide how you would like to be notified and let the machine take over!

-Customer Quote
-  "Before Gobbler I spent nearly four hours each day checking the same websites over and over.
-Now I can set my search queries and live a normal life.
-My antique doll collection and my happiness has been growing at an exponential rate since joining Gobbler."

-Closing and Call to action
-  Thanks for reading about what Gobbler can do for you.
-Now get out there and get Gobbling!

 ## Let the internet check the internet for you ##
   > Gobbler is a tool that automatically checks for page updates in any url.